repoog/GitPrey/README.md

 There are some hints to declare about technological details:
 * Github API is not used in searching code,because its rate limit up to 30 times per minute,even if you authenticate by access token.
 * Only user information crawler used Github API,it's enough for scanning speed.
+You have to config FILE_DB/INFO_DB/PASS_DB/PATH_DB in config.py:
+* PATH_DB is used to search specific file in related projects when searching file leaking.
+* FILE_DB and PASS_DB are used to searching sensitive content in related projects when searching content leaking, while INFO_DB and PASS_DB is used to output code line._

 ### GitPrey usage
 GitPrey removed ACCESS_TOKEN, SEARCH_LEVEL and KEYWORDS configuration from v2.2: